 Clearly, current and power measurements can be performed on all electrical systems and auxiliary devices.
 Aside from measurements on “classical” electrical loads, like vehicle lighting (headlights, brake lights, etc.) or heating (seat heaters, PTC heaters, etc.), measurements are also taken on electrified components that were heretofore mechanically operated.
 Here are some examples of such components:

 Electrical power steering

 Electrical turbochargers / compressors

-Hall-effect-based measurement of highly dynamic currents under harsh environmental conditions: the LEM-sensor package is optimized for connection to our ECAT ADMM modules.
+Hall-effect-based measurement of highly dynamic currents under harsh environmental conditions: the LEM-sensor packages are optimized for connection to our AD4 ECAT modules.

 Type 20 A | 200 A | 500 A | 1.000 A